 The Museum of Northern British Columbia is one of the more notable sites in the area.
 The exhibits display the great legacy of archaeological artifacts, unique works of art and oral history that portray thousands of years of Northwest Coast history and culture.
 Another notable site is the Kwinitsa Railway Station Museum.
 It exhibits provide adults and children alike with an exciting journey into the history of Canada’s northern railway and the many small stations like Kwinitsa along its route.
 Exhibits portray the development of early Prince Rupert, from its days as the tent town at the terminus of the Grand Trunk Railway to its birth as a city in the 1920’s.

 Prince Rupert is located on Kaien Island, just off the northwest coast of BC and at the western end of Yellowhead Highway 16.
 It is roughly 48 km (30 mi) south of Alaska, 145 km (90 mi) west of Terrace, and 725 km (450 mi) west of Prince George.

 BC Ferries and the Alaska Marine Highway System operate year-round routes to Prince Rupert.
 VIA Rail offers daylight service between Prince Rupert and Jasper, stopping overnight in Prince George.
-The cruise between Port Hardy and Prince Rupert offers an exciting journey along BC's Inside Passage.
-During peak season there are frequent sailings to Skidegate in Haida Gwaii / Queen Charlotte Islands.
+Also, the cruise between Port Hardy and Prince Rupert offers an exciting journey along BC’s Inside Passage.
+During peak season there are frequent sailings to Skidegate in Haida Gwaii.